srlindley/run_analysis/codebook.md

 giving a total of 33 unique feature vector patterns, for each of which there is a "mean" or "std" measure, for a total of 66 data variables

+## Summaries calculated

+The final data set produced calculates a mean value for each of the 66 data variables (as described above and listed in the final section below) for each unique combination of activity and subject ID.
+This gives a resulting data set of dimensions:
+180 rows (observations) being 6 activity measures for each of which there are 30 subject IDs leading to 180 unique combinations.
+68 fields being the 66 data variables plus subject ID and activty columns.
+Units of measurement were unchanged from the original dataset.
+No additional normalisation or transformation of data values was carried out other than the calculation of means as a summary value and as described above.

 ## Full variables list prior to restricting to mean and standard deviation

 "subjectID"